Guest post by Dr. Fiona McCulloch BSc ND

 Tsilchorozidou T, Honour JW, Conway GS.
 Altered cortisol metabolism in polycystic ovary syndrome: insulin enhances 5alpha-reduction but not the elevated adrenal steroid production rates.
 J Clin Endocrinol Metab.
 2003 Dec;88(12):5907-13.

 Dr. Fiona McCulloch is a board certified Naturopathic Doctor who has been in practice for 13 years in Toronto, Canada.
 She graduated with aBachelor of Science degree (Biological Sciences) from the University of Guelph and went on to graduate from the Canadian College of Naturopathic Medicine.
 She is the founder and owner of White Lotus Integrative Medicine, a busy clinic specializing in women’s health and fertility.
 Her clinical focus is on the treatment of a wide range of fertility and hormonal conditions, and she is an avid writer and researcher, having published articles in major naturopathic journals.
 Fiona has been able to reverse her own PCOS with natural methods and is thrilled to be able to share what she has learned with other women suffering through the same concerns.
-Her first book: PCOS : Restoring Fertility will be coming out next year.
+Her first book: 8 Steps to Reverse Your PCOS is now available.
 She lives in Toronto with her husband and 3 boys.